GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/ios/index.md

   * In the game properties that are accessible from the [Project Manager](/gdevelop5/interface)), make sure to enter a valid _package name_.
 A package name is an identifier like this: `com.yourname.gamename`.
 It's like the address of a website but reversed.
 You can choose any package name provided that:
       * It is not used by another game or application on iOS or Android.
       * It is written with only letters, numbers, and dots.
 Only put one dot between words (for example, `com..mygame` or `..mygame` are not valid). _Limit this identifier to 2-5 words maximum._
-      * You properly register it on the App Store Connect website.
+      * You properly registered it on the [App Store Connect website](./app-store), if you want to publish it on the App Store.
   * Also check that you've included the required icons.

 ## Create your Apple Developer account